dtuait/pwned-proxy-frontend/README.md

 ## Configuration

-Copy `.env.local.example` to `.env.local` and adjust `NEXT_PUBLIC_HIBP_PROXY_URL`
+Copy `.env.local.example` to `.env.local` and adjust the variables as needed.

-if you wish to use a different API location.
-This variable is read by the start page and the header link so it also works when deployed with Coolify.
+- `NEXT_PUBLIC_HIBP_PROXY_URL` sets the API location used by the start page and header link.
+- `HIBP_API_KEY` provides the key required for server-side requests to the Have I Been Pwned API.

+These variables ensure the application works locally and when deployed with Coolify.